adelgadop/SOPRO/README.md

 * Link physico-chemical properties of emissions to health risks;
 * Propose source-oriented mitigation strategies.

 As part the `SOPRO` project, we are going to analyze through the WRF-CMAQ model the atmospheric chemical transport of particles and its secondary formation.
-Also, a source profiles will be analyzed (speciation), including cooking as source.
+Also, a source profiles will be analyzed (speciation), including cooking as a source.

 ## Preliminar work to propose a PhD project to the IAG (USP)
 The tasks are describing as following: